-In this respect, the Board has approved the continuation of Mr Gan Kim Guan, Mr Chan Weng Hoong and Mr Cheang Kwan Chow as Independent Directors of the Company.
+In this respect, the Board has approved the continuation of Mr Gan Kim Guan and Mr Chan Weng Hoong as Independent Directors of the Company.
 The Board believes that it is in the best position to identify, evaluate and determine whether any Independent Director can continue acting in the best interests of the Company and bringing independent and professional judgement to board deliberations.
-Accordingly, the Board strongly recommends retaining Mr Gan Kim Guan, Mr Chan Weng Hoong and Mr Cheang Kwan Chow as Independent Non-Executive Directors and will be tabling Ordinary Resolutions 9, 10 and 11 to shareholders at the 46th AGM for the said purpose.
+Accordingly, the Board strongly recommends retaining Mr Gan Kim Guan and Mr Chan Weng Hoong as Independent Non-Executive Directors and will be tabling an Ordinary Resolutions 9 and 10 to shareholders at the 45th AGM for the said purpose.
 Shareholders' approval for the Ordinary Resolutions will be sought on a single tier voting process.